Ahoy matey! Thinking of visiting Kernow?

-Ahoy matey!
-So you bethinking of visiting Kernow then?
-A wild moorland surrounded by epic landscapes, dramatic coastlines, and countless geological marvels.
-Where spirits of sneaky, skilled smugglers are said to linger beneath the tall, wispy roots of the earth.
-Where land meets sea, and Celtic folk legends come to life.
-And should remain very quiet and still, you might just find yourself immersed in the enchanting world of the Cornish Piskies.
-So hoist the sails and set course for adventure, a never-endin’ maze of beauty be awaitin’ to be plundered!
+Where spirits of sneaky, skilled smugglers are said to linger beneath the tall, wispy roots of the earth...
+Where land meets sea, and Celtic folk legends come to life...
+And if you remain very quiet and still, you might find yourself immersed in the enchanting world of the Cornish Piskies...

 Cornwall, home to the Cornish Pasty and the legendary King Arthur, is a stunning county in South-West England.
 Known for its wildflowers, radiant cliffs, and sandy beaches, as well as its exceptional beer and delicious ice cream.
-No matter where you roam in this Celtic kingdom, you'll discover an endless labyrinth of beauty waiting to be explored.
-But where to start in this Celtic Kingdom?
-Gather 'round and I'll tell ye a tale...
+No matter where you roam in this Celtic kingdom, you will discover an endless labyrinth of beauty, but where to start in this Celtic Kingdom?
+Let's find out...

 1. Charlestown

-Charlestown is a picturesque village renowned for its historical significance and 18th-century charm, famously featured in the series Poldark.
+Charlestown is a picture-perfect village renowned for its historical significance and charm, famously featured in the series Poldark.
 Its scenic harbour, lined with traditional tall ships, offers a glimpse into maritime history and invites exploration of the rugged coastline and hidden caves.

-Dine At: The Rashleigh Arms and indulge in a seafood platter with a friend (or be a little greedy and enjoy it all yourself) and pair it with a glass of Camel Valley Bacchus, a Proper Job or Korev beer, brewed right in the heart of Cornwall with the finest Cornish Spring water.
+Dine At: The Rashleigh Arms and indulge in a seafood platter with a friend (or be a little greedy and enjoy it all to yourself) and pair it with a pint of Proper Job or Korev beer, brewed right in the heart of Cornwall with the finest Cornish Spring water.

-Embrace Tradition: Savour a Cornish ‘Cream Tea’ at one of the local shacks or cafes.
+Embrace Tradition: Savour a Cornish ‘Cream Tea’ at a local shack or cafe.

 2. Porthpean Beach